BC Bike Race

 When Our Local Singletrack Gets to Really Show Off.

 The legendary week-long BC Bike Race shows off some of the West Coast’s best singletrack, much of which is right here in Squamish.
 Day 7 of the race’s total route is based in Squamish and has been the racers favourite course for the last 6 years.

 Squamish Race Course Overview:

 From Brennan Park our basecamp you will ride through town and up into the Garibaldi Highlands leaving suburbia behind.
 From pavement to fire road it won’t be long till you hit your first singletrack Roller Coaster, cross Perth road then Lumberjacks.

-Climbing up to Jacks trail, an upward trending traverse to 50 Shades of Green one of the newest climbing trails in Squamish - 8-10 minutes of elevation gain will have you descending Rupert’s.
+Climbing up to Jacks trail, an upward trending traverse to 50 Shades of Green one of the newest climbing trails in Squamish - 8-10 minutes of elevation gain will have you descending Leave of Absence (LOA).
 This new trail is a masterpiece, then hammer up the Tracks from Hell.
 One more short climb up Rock N Roll to Rob’s corners and Aid 1, whew what a start.

 Linking across to the middle section of Squamish takes a bit of a fire road and patience but it’s well worth the effort.
 Down Skookum and across the connector bridge called George’s Crossing it’s up to the now legendary ‘Pump Flow’ trail called Half Nelson, hang on as you hoot and holler your way down.
 Another short fire road traverse puts you at the top of Pseuda Tsuga 1, 2, and 3.